 Of course there are times when we can give a little bit of ourselves to someone by giving of our time just to listen to them.
 But a much larger benefit that we may offer is that we may just make a difference in the world.
 Even a small difference is better than no difference.
 A small difference in a small area is better than no difference in a small area.

 Watch for that one person, who needs a little excuse for a smile or a laugh.
 Share something humorous about yourself, “share a little bit of your love” with them.
-Ask them if they have ever done such a thing and see what they say.
+Ask them if they have ever done the same thing and see what they say.
 You may be pleasantly surprised at their willingness to share a similar story.

 We may start ripples of humor, self examination, a lightening of one’s heavy emotional load, or smiles.
 When we can share of ourselves with others, we may help someone share a little bit of themselves with others.
 The people near us and near them may open their eyes to their own humanity and frailty and learn to accept themselves.